United States vehicle emission standards: Supplemental Federal Test Procedure (SFTP)

+Pollutant standards for NMHC+NOx were a weighted average combining measurements from the FTP-75 and the two SFTP cycles.

-Phase 2: 2004–2009
+Tier 2: 2004–2009

 Instead of basing emissions on vehicle weight, Tier II standards are divided into several numbered "bins".
 Eleven bins were initially defined, with bin 1 being the cleanest (zero-emission vehicle) and 11 the dirtiest.
 However, bins 9, 10, and 11 are temporary.
 Only the first ten bins were used for light-duty vehicles below 8500 lb GVWR, but medium-duty passenger vehicles up to 10000 lb GVWR and to all 11 bins.
 Manufacturers can make vehicles which fit into any of the available bins, but still must meet average targets for their entire fleets.

 The two least-restrictive bins for passenger cars, 9 and 10, were phased out at the end of 2006.
 However, bins 9 and 10 were available for classifying a restricted number of light-duty trucks until the end of 2008, when they were removed along with bin 11 for medium-duty vehicles.
 As of 2009, light-duty trucks must meet the same emissions standards as passenger cars.

 Tier II regulations also defined restrictions for the amount of sulfur allowed in gasoline and diesel fuel, since sulfur can interfere with the operation of advanced exhaust treatment systems such as selective catalytic converters and diesel particulate filters.
 Sulfur content in gasoline was limited to an average of 120 parts-per-million (maximum 300 ppm) in 2004, and this was reduced to an average 30 ppm (maximum 80 ppm) for 2006.
 Ultra-low-sulfur diesel began to be restricted to a maximum 15 ppm in 2006 and refiners are to be 100% compliant with that level by 2010.

 A second round of California standards, known as Low Emission Vehicle II, is timed to coordinate with the Tier 2 rollout.

 The PZEV and AT-PZEV ratings are for vehicles which achieve a SULEV II rating and also have systems to eliminate evaporative emissions from the fuel system and which have 150,000-mile/15-year warranties on emission-control components.
 Several ordinary gasoline vehicles from the 2001 and later model years qualify as PZEVs.
 If a PZEV has technology that can also be used in ZEVs like an electric motor or high-pressure gaseous fuel tanks for compressed natural gas (CNG) or liquefied petroleum gas (LPG), it qualifies as an AT-PZEV.

 Diesel particulate filters became a requirement in 2014; gasoline vehicles were exempt.